mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-property-types.md

 #### 4.4.2 XML Elements

-`<attributeTypes>` (required) — This element encapsulates `<attributeType>` elements which declare supported attribute types available while configuring the attribute property in the Studios.
+`<attributeTypes>` (required) — This element encapsulates `<attributeType>` elements which declare supported attribute types available while configuring the attribute property in Studio Pro.

 `<attributeType>` (required one or more) — this element defines the allowed attribute type in the `name` attribute.